-M-Net Edge is a South African digital satellite television channel produced by M-Net for pay television platform DStv which features the most critically acclaimed cult-craze series from Hollywood – the kind of risqué shows you would prefer not to watch with the entire family - as well as some iconic classics.
+M-Net Edge was a South African digital satellite television channel produced by M-Net for pay television platform DStv which featured edgy, age-restricted dramas and comedies - as well as some iconic classics.

-It is a sister channel to M-Net, which carries more family-friendly programming.
+It was a sister channel to M-Net, which carried more family-friendly programming.

 DStv: Channel 102